-Grief education is a vital component of creating a supportive environment for students navigating loss.
+Grief education is a crucial component of creating a supportive environment for students navigating loss.
 Despite its universal nature, grief’s impact on students is often overlooked in the classroom.
-Educators need to understand and address the needs of grieving students.
-Let’s explore grief education, highlight current options in Minnesota, and examine recent changes in other states, like New Jersey, where new legislation has been passed to prioritize grief education in schools.

 Recent Changes in the Grief Education World

 In a move reflecting a growing national trend, New Jersey recently passed a law requiring grief education to be incorporated into health education classes for students in grades 8-12.
-This legislation highlights the importance of equipping schools with the tools to address grief and support students facing loss.

 The Benefits of Mandatory Grief Counseling & Education